ruby-rice/rice/doc/advanced/type_conversions.rst

 Step 1 - Mark as Builtin Type
 -----------------------------

 Since we want Rice to copy the  ``std::deque<int>`` from C++ to Ruby, we need to tell Rice that it should be treated as a builtin type.
-For more information about builtin types, please refer to the [memory management](#memory_management) section.
+For more information about builtin types, please refer to the :ref:`Memory Management` section.

 Marking a type as builtin is simple: